HKmax92/Garmin-wearables/README.md

 # Garmin-wearables

-The scope of our project is foucused on providing the ultimate use of health tracking apps to help users to achieve their health goals the dataset files provided dont give any private information about the user or the company data and its mostly fictional datasets
+The scope of our project is focused on providing the ultimate use of health tracking apps to help users to achieve their health goals. the dataset files provided dont give any private information or insights about the users or the company data and they are mostly fictional datasets